-When conducting tests which require frequent reconnections, you can either change network providers to enable more reconnection, or simply be patient.
+When conducting tests that require frequent reconnections, you can either change network providers to enable more reconnection or simply be patient.
 Take a break, when you finish your coffee the operator might allow you to connect to their network again.

-Are you working on a production device which needs to send data more than 6 times per hour?
-Don’t close the connection with the cell between transmission, instead keep the connection with the cell tower alive.
+Are you working on a production device that needs to send data more than 6 times per hour?
+Don’t close the connection with the cell between transmission, instead, keep the connection with the cell tower alive.
 You can look into the low power modes eDRX or PSM to reduce the energy drain.

 Sending data consumes a lot of energy, no matter the technology used

-The new cellular technologies NB-IoT and LTE-M came to existence to better address the needs for battery-powered IoT devices.
+The new cellular technologies NB-IoT and LTE-M came into existence to better address the needs for battery-powered IoT devices.
 However, no matter the radio technology used, transmitting and receiving data consumes a lot of power.
 The key lesson is very simple: reduce the number of transmissions and put your device to (deep) sleep for as long as possible.
-The LTE-M modems from Quectel, Nordic and u-blox consume between 100 and 360mA when sending or receiving data.
-When sending data every few minutes, the battery won’t last months on a single charge, even when implementing all of the advanced low power features.
+The LTE-M modems from Quectel, Nordic, and u-blox consume between 100 and 360mA when sending or receiving data.
+When sending data every few minutes, the battery won’t last months on a single charge, even when implementing all of the advanced low-power features.

 When building an IoT application, keep it simple and only send data when you really have to.
 After your transmission, put your device to sleep mode or turn your device off altogether.

-Find a easy to use cloud platform to save lots of headache
+Find an easy to use cloud platform to save lots of headaches

 IoT is not about monitoring data, it’s about automating actions based on data.
 When starting with cellular IoT, make sure to close the loop as quickly as possible by realizing an actuation based on the data you send.
 It’s easy to get lost in powerful platforms like AWS IoT Core or Azure IoT Hub.
-Consider a developer-friendly IoT platform which allows for quick visualizations and rules to initiate triggers (e.g. initiating a webhook, sending an automated email or returning a message to the device with instructions).
-Some of my personal favorites are Datacake, Akenza, Ubidots, Qubitro and AV Systems.
+Consider a developer-friendly IoT platform that allows for quick visualizations and rules to initiate triggers (e.g. initiating a webhook, sending an automated email, or returning a message to the device with instructions).
+Some of my personal favorites are Datacake, Akenza, Ubidots, Qubitro, and AV Systems.

 Don’t try to solve everything by yourself!

-We invite you to join the Monogoto Forum and share your key lessons you wish you knew when starting your IoT journey.
+We invite you to join the Monogoto Forum and share the key lessons you wish you knew when starting your IoT journey.